-Science shows that for people who sustained repeated blows to the head, there were severe effects.
+Science shows that there were severe effects for people who sustained repeated blows to the head.
 This often happens due to specific circumstances.
 In some cases, people who sustained severe head injuries due to car accidents are likely to change their personalities.
 They may be disoriented or display signs of depression or aggression.
 Perhaps the most famous example includes sports players, mainly the sport of football.
-Recent scandals in the NFL show the effect of long-term severe head injuries for players.
+Recent scandals in the NFL show the effect of long-term severe head injuries on players.

-There have been multiple cases of players dying due to CTE or having severe changes to their personality.
+There have been multiple cases of players dying due to CTE or severe personality changes.
 These examples give us a better understanding of how the brain works.
-But I digress, you need to hire an expert in brain injuries to prove these damages.
+But I digress; you need to hire an expert in brain injuries to prove these damages.
 And the victim’s loss of consortium damages remains only one of the many types of damages he can recoup.
-But it’s significant and will require proof that his or her accident caused the conditions preventing the loving relationship that had existed previously.
+But it’s significant and will require proof that their accident caused the conditions preventing the loving relationship that had existed previously.

 So no, you cannot rely upon your family doctor or GP to testify or even qualify to discuss your case in court.
 It requires a specialist who has done extensive research.
-Such research is essential for treating patients’ future treatment and forming opinions on the reasonableness or necessity of undergoing a particular form of treatment and the costs involved.
+Such research is essential for treating patients’ future treatment and forming opinions on the reasonableness or necessity of a particular treatment and the costs involved.
 Also, many aspects are brand new.
 Our site shows several effects of brain injuries.
-So to recap, the issue patients face are typically from being injured in car accidents, a slip, and fall, or even losing their arm in a woodchipper while working.
+So to recap, the issues patients face are typically from being injured in car accidents, a slip and fall, or even losing their arm in a woodchipper while working.

 You And Your Doc: Partners In Health

 The doctor-patient relationship has changed tremendously over the years.
 To get good help, you need great private insurance or to pay out of pocket.
-Since insurance doesn’t typically cover hiring a medical expert to testify at trial, you may not even know a genuinely great expert until your lawyer helps you find one who is willing to treat you and testify at trial for you.
+Since insurance doesn’t typically cover hiring a medical expert to testify at trial, you may not even know a genuinely great expert until your lawyer helps you find someone willing to treat you and testify for you.
 But I digress.
-The TV program Marcus Welby, M.D., which aired in the 1960s and the 1970s, illustrates this point.
+The TV program Marcus Welby, M.D., aired in the 1960s and the 1970s, illustrates this point.

 The show represented physicians as paternal and caring.
 Patients in that era treated doctors almost as if they were magical and all-knowing.
 Nowadays, such dependency on your physician is unrealistic and even unhealthy.
 This article explores these changes and how personal injury cases are the only ways to get a good doctor.